Iswariya-LMNAs/LATP/README.md

 ### Procedure 1: If You Do Not Have a Local Site
 ### 1. Launch Codespace and Set Up Site
 - Launch the Codespace and wait for 2–3 minutes.
-- Open the generated site in the browser.
+- Open the forwarded site in the browser.
 - Login using:
   - *Username:* administrator
   - *Password:* admin